 The poem Rufst Du mein Vaterland was written by Johann Rudolf Wyss (1782-1830.
 It was sung to the tune of the British national anthem God Save the King/ Queen.
 In the 19th century, it was used by numerous kings, dukes and princes of the German Reich.

-Nowadays, it survives as the tune of the British national anthem and the tune of the national anthem of the Principality of Liechtenstein (Oben am jungen Rhein lehnet sich Liechtenstein an Alpeshöhn).
+It survives as the tune of the British national anthem and the national anthem of the Principality of Liechtenstein (Oben am jungen Rhein lehnet sich Liechtenstein an Alpeshöhn).